huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

 - Try to separate the tokenization from the model's `forward` pass.
 If the original repository shows examples where you have to input a string, then try to find out where in the forward call the string input is changed to input ids and start from this point.
 This might mean that you have to possibly write a small script yourself or change the original code so that you can directly input the ids instead of an input string.
 - Make sure that the model in your debugging setup is **not** in training mode, which often causes the model to yield random outputs due to multiple dropout layers in the model.
 Make sure that the forward pass in your debugging environment is **deterministic** so that the dropout layers are not used.

-The following section gives you more specific details/tips on how you can do this for [name of model].
+The following section gives you more specific details/tips on how you can do this for big_bird.

-### More details on how to create a debugging environment for [name of model]
+### More details on how to create a debugging environment for big_bird

 [Here the teacher should add very specific information on what the student should do] [to set up an efficient environment for the special requirements of this model]

-## Implement [name of model] into 🤗Transformers
+## Implement big_bird into 🤗Transformers

 Next, you can finally add code to 🤗Transformers.
 Go into the clone of your 🤗Transformers' fork: